 Bunded pallets are an essential part of good chemical and hazardous liquid storage.
-Any time you are storing potentially dangerous liquids in storage tanks, drums or smaller containers, these should be kept on top of a bunded pallet.
+Any time you store potentially dangerous liquids in storage tanks, drums or smaller containers, these should be kept on top of a bunded pallet.

 Designed to be kept underneath your oil/fuel drum or other liquid chemical storage units, any leaks or spills will be collected in the bunded pallet, preventing contamination of the site/personnel and hastening the clean-up process.

-The Control of Pollution (Oil Storage) Regulations 2001 which came into effect on 1st September 2005 states that anyone storing oil in containers greater than 200L need to comply with its rules.
+The Control of Pollution (Oil Storage) Regulations 2001, which came into effect on 1st September 2005, states that anyone storing oil in containers greater than 200L must comply with its rules.